erwinagpasa/EPR-Laravel/README.md

 ## Code of Conduct

-IPlease review and abide by the [Code of Conduct](https://devph.io/docs/contributions#code-of-conduct).
+Please review and abide by the [Code of Conduct](https://devph.io/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities